djalbat/xgl-server/README.md

 ...
 ```
-It is recommended that you familiarise yourself with the example application before attempting to make use of these functions.
+It is recommended that you familiarise yourself with the example application before attempting to make use of the above.

 ## The example application